CLARIAH/grlc/README.md

 ### grlc generated API

-The API paths of all location types point to the generated [swagger-ui]() style API documentation.
+The API paths of all location types point to the generated [swagger-ui](https://swagger.io/) style API documentation.
 On the API documentation page, you can explore available API calls and execute individual API calls.

 You can also view the swagger spec of your API, by visiting `<API-path>/spec/`, for example: `http://grlc.io/api-git/CLARIAH/grlc-queries/spec/`

-### Grlc query execution
+### grlc query execution
-When you call an API endpoint, grlc executes the SPARQL query for that endpoint.
+When you call an API endpoint, grlc executes the SPARQL query for that endpoint by combining supplied parameters and decorators.

 There are 4 options to specify your own endpoint: